 San Luis Reservoir, California, USA

-San Luis Reservoir visitor and community guide
+- San Luis Reservoir Map

 A sparkling sapphire gem carved into the eastern edge of the San Joaquin Valley, the San Luis Reservoir enjoys a scenic location in Merced County.
 This California reservoir is jointly owned and operated by the California Department of Water Resources and the U.S. Bureau of Reclamation.
 Unlike other reservoirs that are created by damming river waters, the San Luis Reservoir is the largest off-stream storage facility in the world.
 Water is pumped uphill from the San Joaquin-Sacramento River Delta during the rainy season, then released during the dry season for use by the State Water Project and the federal Central Valley Project.